dustinpfister/blog_posts/_posts/canvas-example-state-machine.md

 ### 2.2 - The public function that creates a state machine object

 So now it is time for the public function that is used to create the state machine instance when making a project with this state machine module.
+In the body of the main function I am using the utils create canvas method to create a canvas object to which I am then using to set main state machine properties for canvas and context.
+In the state machine object I have values for the current state that is running that will serve as a way to call the current state.

+The state machine object also provides a load function that is how I will go about adding state objects to the state machine object.

 ```js
     // create a new state machine